 Linking psychological, sociological and management theories and research methods, and assessing the results against the background of the chair’s prior research findings generated in the field of work flexibility and careers.

 Andresen, M. (2015).
 A look into the future: Is working time freedom apt to add value for different stakeholders?
-In: M. Andresen, C. Nowak (Eds.), Human Resource Management Practices: Assessing Added Value (S. 107-124).
-Heidelberg: Springer.
+In M. Andresen & C. Nowak (Eds.), Human Resource Management Practices: Assessing Added Value (pp. 107-124).
+Springer.

 Andresen, M., & Imhof, S. (2013).
 Investments in the subjective well-being of temporary workers: A controversial discussion.
 In: Proceedings of the 13th conference of the European Academy of Management (EURAM), “Democratising Management”, Istanbul/Turkey, June 26-29, 2013.